stoutlabs/stoutlabs-gatsbysite/src/pages/blog/2019-02-05-my-docker-setup-gatsby-next/index.md

 ### But...
 There Was a Minor Hitch

-However... while going through a couple of my recent Gatsby and NextJS projects this week to "Dockerize" them, I noticed that there didn't seem to be much information readily available on making Gatsby work with a node:alpine build.
+However... while going through a couple of my recent Gatsby and NextJS projects this week to "Dockerize" them, I noticed that there didn't seem to be much information readily available for making that happen.

-Gatsby does offer [an extremely minimal Dockerfile](https://github.com/gatsbyjs/gatsby-docker) within their repo (based on alpine:edge) but there is one glaring issue with it: it doesn't work.
-Even after some modifications – like installing node, gatsby-cli, and yarn – it definitely won't work if your project uses images with Gatsby's ***amazing*** built-in image handling functionality.
-(Mainly due to Sharp's requirements, if I'm not mistaken.)
-This was obviously an issue for me...
+Gatsby does offer [a Docker setup](https://github.com/gatsbyjs/gatsby-docker) within their repo (based on alpine:edge), but to be blunt: it seemed needlessly complicated, and I could not make it work.
+I decided to create a custom one from an official node:alpine (latest) image... just something to use for a quick dev environment setup regardless of which computer I'm using.
+(If I wanted to deploy somewhere other than Netlify, I could quickly add an Nginx image/service in my docker-compose file and a super basic conf file.)

 ### Problem Solved!

-So... after hours of learning, research, and experimenting (and possibly some frustration), I present you with a working Dockerfile!
+So... after hours of learning, research, and experimenting (and possibly some frustration), I present you with my version of a working Dockerfile!
 It will create a fully functional Docker image that installs all the needed 'extras' in Apline Linux (latest) for building Gatsby (and NextJS) sites and apps.
+Below that you'll find the docker-compose.yml file that I use along with it.

+Note: For NextJS sites, I simply change the final CMD and the port(s) to whatever I'm using for the site/app.
+(Usually 8080)

 ```docker
 FROM node:alpine